 BLUE RIBBON BLOOMS “The sunlight captured on these blooms is brilliantly painted.
 Allison’s play of light and shadow on the petals gives the dahlias such presence you can feel the weight of their blooms.
 And the yellow against the turquoise sky is magical!”

-~ Laurinda O’Connor, Pastel Society of Maine, 22nd Annual Open Juried Exhibition “Pastels Only”
+~ Laurinda O’Connor, Pastel Society of Maine, 22nd Annual Open Juried Exhibition, “Pastels Only”

 ROUNDING THE RIM “This painting achieves marvelous translucence in the water.
 It is astonishing how powdered pigment can convey such limpidness.”

-~ Katie Hanson, Central Mass Pastel Society, National Exhibition “Marks of Distinction 2022”
+~ Katie Hanson, Central Mass Pastel Society, National Exhibition, “Marks of Distinction 2022”

 TIME TO GO “Great art makes us feel strongly.
 This painting aches with feelings of coming to the end of something.
 [I love] the way the stalks of these dying flowers rise into the picture plane framed by airy negative space.
 Krajcik has created a grand and powerful image.
 The warm golds and pale whites against rich blue gradations of sky keep the palette focused and the mood poignant.
 The wispy edges and textural elements are beautifully described to bring depth, intimacy, and interest to this grouping.
 A cluster of terrestrial shapes, like an endangered species, release their petals in a final voyage onward.
 What an accomplishment to imbue the work with such emotion.”

-~ Alain Picard, Pastel Society of New Hampshire, 14th Annual National Juried Exhibition “It’s Pastel”
+~ Alain Picard, Pastel Society of New Hampshire, 14th Annual National Juried Exhibition, “It’s Pastel”

 GOLD RUSH “Color, energy, and movement!
 What a dynamic painting!
 Water is hard enough to depict, but to do it in a way that is unusual, both in composition and color, makes for a wild ride here between the rocks.
 Add in the bright sunlight and cool shadows created by lush, captivating marks and this becomes a unique and exciting painting of what might otherwise be considered traditional subject matter.”